AsifKibria/bisqueUCSB3/README.md

 or
 http://localhost:8080/engine_service/

-U will see the dummy EdgeDetection module , register it
+We will see the dummy EdgeDetection module , register it .

-**Step 3 :** ON BisQue main page Analyze u will see listed module ( thumbnail issue )
+**Step 3 :** ON BisQue main page > Analyze we will see listed module ( that throws the thumbnail issue )

 **Step 4 :** Because of thumnail issue for now module page could be listed under Browse > module > edge detection ( module tg errors are throwing after running it )

-Note : also refresh Bisque page if module option is not showing up !
+**Note :** also refresh Bisque page if module option is not showing up !